cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 ![Probability of a block being rolled back in Peras and Praos](images/rollback-prior.svg)

-The figure below shows the race between honest parties and an adversary, with % of the stake, building a private chain.
+The figure below shows the race between honest parties and a modestly powerful adversary building a private chain.
 If the adversary's private chain ever becomes longer than the honest public one, then the adversary can reveal their chain publicly, shortly after which time the honest parties will adopt it as their preferred chain, with the consequence of rolling back all of the blocks on the honest chain from the time when the adversary started building privately.
 The Peras round length is 150 slots in this simulation, and one can see jump to the right every 150 slots the probability distribution of the honest chain's weight advantage over the private adversarial chain's weight.
 Each jump is a boost of 10 blocks' worth of chain weight.
 Even after one boost of the honest chain, the adversary has essentially no chance of ever overtaking the honest chain.
 The "shoulder" on the left side of the probability distribution is associated with the chain entering a cool-down period because the adversary thwarted voting, so no boost occurs.
+(This shoulder is what causes the kink in the *post facto* Peras scenario of the plot of roll-back probability discussed near the beginning of this section.)

 ![](images/markov.gif)

 Peras is compatible with many stake-based voting schemes, which means it has synergies with protocol enhancements like Ouroboros Genesis and Leios.
-Because Peras only modifies Praos's chain-weight computation, its effects are mostly orthogonal to other existing and proposed aspects of Ouroboros.
+Because Peras only modifies Praos's chain-weight computation and adds voting, its effects are mostly orthogonal to other existing and proposed aspects of Ouroboros.
 Peras utilizes the node's existing cryptographic primitives and keys, so it does not require any new key exchanges.

 Peras is straightforward to implement, as it requires the following additions to the node, which have minimal or modest impact on node resources[^6].
 - Chain selection that includes the boosting from certificates